Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 Each object of the `KeyboardListener` class stores its own subscriptions.
 Keep this in mind when you use the `Unsubscribe` methods.

+> [!NOTE]
+> **Best Practice:** Before closing the application, unsubscribe from all events.
+This allows the application to release all the system resources it is using.

 ### Available subscription options:

 - Subscribe